-As part of Pushkin House’s Spy Season, please join us on 14th July for a triple bill of documentaries on British spies for the USSR, introduced by the director, George Carey, and producer, Teresa Cherfas.
+As part of Pushkin House’s Spy Season, please join us on the 21st July for a triple bill of documentaries on British spies for the USSR, introduced by the director, George Carey, and producer, Teresa Cherfas.

 The Spy Who Went into the Cold: Kim Philby, Soviet Super Spy (BBC Storyville, 2013)